George Stephanopoulos on ABC said that the Treasury, U.S. Treasury, could gain an additional up to $1 billion a year with gay marriage.

 It's crazy, but I love it.

-I worked live for two weeks.
+I work live for two weeks.

-Okay, and the tea party wife is Gina Loudon, and the polyamorous wife is Angela Envy, and she lives with her husband and their girlfriend.
+Okay, and the Tea Party wife is Gina Loudon, and the polyamorous wife is Angela Envy, and she lives with her husband and their girlfriend, not his or her girlfriend, their girlfriend.

-Now here's another bite on the tea party side.
+Now, here's another bite on the Tea Party side.

 This is another portion of the announcer describing the scene in the program Wife Swap.